thinktandem/tandem/site/blog/2019-11-21-preparing-for-drupal-9-with-lando-phpstan.md

 ---
 title: "Preparing for Drupal 9 with Lando + PHPStan"
 tags:
   - development
   - drupal
+  - performance
+  - testing
+  - lando
+  - localdev
+  - php
   - johno
 author: "John Ouellet"
 date: "2019-11-21"
 summary: "Drupal 9 is right around the corner.
 It is very easy to get your sites ready with Lando + PHPStan."